redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 The Redis Enterprise database dashboard indicates the total number of connections to the database.

-This connection count metric should be monitored with both a minimum and maximum number of connections in mind.
+You should monitor this connection count metric with both a minimum and maximum number of connections in mind.
 Based on the number of application instances connecting to Redis (and whether your application uses connection pooling), you should have a rough idea of the minimum and maximum number of connections you expect to see for any given database.
 This number should remain relatively constant over time.